top of page

 Board member, Tony Sarmiento, 'The Garlic Guru', leads the annual fall garlic planting and summer garlic harvest festivals at Koiner Farm.

-We are always seeking dedicated Board members with a passion for supporting a local nonprofit and a commitment to protecting neighborhood farms that provide maximum benefit to their community.
+We are always seeking dedicated Board members with a passion for supporting a local nonprofit and a commitment to community conservation.
 Learn more about Board service here.

 BOARD OF DIRECTORS